 At a high level, cerebral palsy occurs when a child’s brain is damaged or develops abnormally, either during pregnancy or within approximately the first month after birth.
 The most common symptoms can include delays in development, motor skill problems, abnormal development of muscle tone, stiff or slow muscle movements, and seizures.
 Although there are a wide variety of circumstances that could lead to abnormal development or brain injury, parents often take legal action when the injury was sustained at birth.

 Common Causes of Cerebral Palsy

 - Decreased blood flow to the brain (hypoxic ischemic encephalopathy)

 - Oxygen deprivation (asphyxia) leading to the death of white matter (periventricular leukomalacia)

 - Abnormal development (cerebral dysgenesis)

 - Lead poisoning

-Because of the many possible causes for cerebral palsy, there are potentially many types of medical malpractice that could lead to it.
+Due to the many possible causes of cerebral palsy, there are several types of medical malpractice that could lead to it.
 Broadly speaking, these include using the wrong instruments, failing to recognize a dangerous situation, or actively harming the infant during or immediately after childbirth.